gajos112/BatteryLevel-Timeliner/README.md

-# BatteryPower-Timeliner
+# BatteryLevel-Timeliner

-BatteryPower Timeliner was designed and created for all DFIR analysts who want to use SRUM database to find out what was the battery level at the time of infection.
-There are few tools that can extract that information from SRUDB.DAT, but in my opinion analysts do not understand what information are avaialbe in other tables than {973F5D5C-1D90-4944-BE8E-24B94231A174} (a very popular table, that stores information about network connections) and how that information can help during the investigation.
+BatteryLevel Timeliner was designed and created for all DFIR analysts who want to use a SRUM database to find out what was a battery level at the time of the infection.
+There are few tools that can extract that information from SRUDB.DAT, but in my opinion analysts are aware of a table that is called {973F5D5C-1D90-4944-BE8E-24B94231A174} (it is the very popular table, that stores information about network connections), and how that information can help during the investigation.

-BatteryPower - Timeliner does two things:
+BatteryLevel - Timeliner does two things:

-- parses srudb.dat and builds a TLN timeline (where each entry shows the current level of the battery),
+- parses srudb.dat and builds a TLN timeline (where each entry shows a timestamp and a battery level),
-- generates a graph showing the use of the battery over a specified period of time.
+- generates a chart showing the use of the battery over a specified period of time.

 It is a GUI tool written in C# .Net Framework 4.7.2.
 In order to access ESE database (the format used by SRUM) I used ManagedEsent version 2.0.3 (older versions do not work properly).
 Link to it can be found here: https://github.com/microsoft/ManagedEsent.
 In order to make that executable portable I used Costura.Fody which merges assemblies as embedded resources, therefore you do not have to care about other dependencies.